RosettaCommons/documentation/scripting_documentation/TaskOperations-RosettaScripts.md

 [[Return To RosettaScripts|RosettaScripts]]

+TaskOperations are used by a TaskFactory to configure the behavior and create a PackerTask when it is generated on-demand for routines that use the "packer" to reorganize/mutate sidechains.
+The PackerTask controls which residues are packable, designable, or held fixed.
+When used by certain Movers (at present, the PackRotamersMover and its subclasses), the set of TaskOperations control what happens during packing, usually by restriction "masks."

+The PackerTask can be thought of as an ice sculpture.
+By default, everything is able to pack AND design.
+By using TaskOperations, or your set of chisels, one can limit packing/design to only certain residues.
+As with ICE, once these residues are restricted, they generally cannot be turned back on.

+<code> For Developers </code>

 This section defines instances of the TaskOperation class hierarchy when used in the context of the Parser/RosettaScripts.
 They become available in the DataMap.

-TaskOperation classes are used by TaskFactory to configure the behavior of PackerTask when it is generated on-demand for routines that use the "packer" to reorganize/mutate sidechains.
-When used by certain Movers (at present, the PackRotamersMover and its subclasses), the TaskOperations control what happens during packing, usually by restriction "masks."

 [[_TOC_]]